NorthStarUAS/ImageAnalysis/scripts/README.md

 ## 1e-show-images.py

-Show all the imported images.
+Show all the images.

 # 2. Set Initial Camera Poses

+## 2a-set-aircraft-poses.py

+Specify a pix4d.csv (or sentera images-meta.txt) file to define the aircraft location and attitude at the time each picture is taken.

+## 2b-set-camera-poses.py

+Apply the camera mounting offset to estimate the actual camera pose for each image.

 # 3. Feature Detection